go-addrs/addrs/README.md

 4. It supports an efficient diff operation so that you can iterate the entries removed, added, or changed from one to the other.

-   Starting with a large `Table`, if you make a small number of modifications to it and then diff the before and after snapshots, the diff operation efficiency will be very good -- proportional to the changes made between the two snapshots.
+   Starting with a large `Table_`, if you make a small number of modifications to it and then diff the before and after snapshots, the diff operation efficiency will be very good -- proportional to the changes made between the two.